nhooyr/neoman/README.md

 I've also changed `g:neoman_current_window` to `g:find_neoman_window`.

 ## Features
-- Manpage autocompletion
+- Smart manpage autocompletion
-- Open in a split/vsplit/tabe or current window
+- Open in a split/vsplit/tabe/current window
 - Open from inside a neovim terminal!
 - Jump to manpages in specific sections through the manpage links
 - Aware of modern manpages, e.g. sections are not just 1-8 anymore